mananabbasi/Portfolio/README.md

 - Significantly improved inventory management efficiency and informed data-driven decision-making.

 ---
+### Advanced SQL Database Development Projects <a name="advanced-sql-database-development-projects"></a>
 ### 2. Advanced SQL Database Development Projects

 #### 🔹 **A. Hospital Database Development (Microsoft SQL Server)**
 **Duration:** Jan 2024 - Apr 2024

 **Objective:**
 Designed and implemented a scalable, high-performance hospital database to manage large volumes of data.

 **Process:**
-- Created ER diagrams and normalized schema.
+- Created ER diagrams and normalized the schema.
-- Optimized with indexing and automated tasks using stored procedures and triggers.
+- Optimized the database with indexing for fast queries.
+- Automated tasks using stored procedures and triggers to improve efficiency.

-**Outcome:**
-- Fully operational, scalable database system optimized for fast queries and data integrity.

 **Tools Used:**
 - **Microsoft SQL Server**, **T-SQL**